 - Shop around.
 It is a good idea to not to buy the first car you see.
 You may find suitable cars at several dealers, so check out a few before you make a final decision.

-How do I apply for a pre-approved car loan?
+How do I apply for pre-approved car finance?

 Apply online to see if you qualify for a pre-approved car loan.
 You can compare your options using the table on this page and click ‘apply’ once you find the right loan for you.
 Keep information handy, ie your income details; employment information; other income, assets and liabilities, plus your photographic ID.
 Applying has never been easier, with some lenders granting pre-approval within 60 seconds.